g0t4/streamdeck-wes/README.md

 # see package.json for more actions, many link to streamdeck CLI
 ```

+### After changes

+- `pi.html` - Just switch buttons in the StreamDeck button editor app to reload the Property Inspector page (HTML/css/etc)
+    - Like refreshing a browser tab

 ### How it Works

 1. **Plugin Backend** (`src/plugin.ts`):